lpsienes/color_reproducibility_for_smartphones/README.md

 ![2](https://user-images.githubusercontent.com/102466458/160288131-00620f08-b8af-496a-ba20-e79ec11c4940.jpg)

-**Figure 2.** 3D representation of 55 colors samples in the RGB color space.
-The plots represent, from left to right, the RGB values of the color samples measured with a Smartphone, the referenced values and the corrected RGB values after the algorithm is applied.
+<p align="justify">**Figure 2.** 3D representation of 55 colors samples in the RGB color space.
+The plots represent, from left to right, the RGB values of the color samples measured with a Smartphone, the referenced values and the corrected RGB values after the algorithm is applied.</p>

 <p align="justify">The program includes the option to calculate the correlated color temperature (CCT) of a sample with its CIE XYZ values.
 This method was described and developed by A. R. Robertson[1] The correlated color temperature is usually represented in the CIE xy color space as shown in Figure 3:</p>